EXCLUSIVE-Brazil's Petrobras corruption investigators to probe Olympic contracts

 He said the Supreme Court may take other pieces of the case away from Curitiba in the future, but that the police would continue investigating beyond Petrobras anyway.

-($1 = 3.8 reais) (Additional reporting by Stephen Eisenhammer in Rio de Janeiro; Editing by Kieran Murray and Alan Crosby)
+($1 = 3.8 reais) (Additional reporting by Stephen Eisenhammer in Rio de Janeiro; Editing by Kieran Murray)

 * Sponsors bring in $1 billion for IOC per quadrennium (Updates with details, quotes, background)